Indian village bans women from using mobile phones

-Village elders ruled that women found using a mobile phone outside their homes would be fined Indian Rs21,000 rupees ─ a sum it would take most rural Indians several months to earn.
+Village elders ruled that women found using a mobile phone outside their homes would be fined 21,000 rupees ($325) - a sum it would take most rural Indians several months to earn.

-The ruling was issued on Tuesday in Madora, a mainly Muslim village in the conservative northern state of Uttar Pradesh.

 “We do support their measures against illegal activities but won’t allow them to curb the freedom of women,” Singh said.